miguelrferreiraf/django_blog/README.md

 ### WSGI Waitress Server

-We should create a `server.py` at project root directory and its code goes like this:
+We should create a `server.py` in project root directory and its code goes like this:

 ```
 from waitress import serve